How To Choose a Pest Control Company

 Cost of Services and Guarantees

-For many people, cost is one of the most important factors when looking for pest control services.
-Cost can be affected by factors like the size of your house, your location, and the type of pest being treated.
+For many people, cost is one of the most important factors when looking for pest control.
+Cost can be influenced by factors like your location, the size of your house, and the type of pest being treated.

-You can take into consideration whether a company offers free on-site estimates (to determine if it fits in your budget), and what kind of guarantees it provides.
-Often, a company will guarantee that if its treatment doesn't resolve your pest problem, it will continue to come back until it does.
+You can think about whether a particular company offers free on-site estimates (to determine if it fits in your budget), and what kind of guarantees are provided.
+Often, a company will guarantee that if your pest problem isn't fixed by its treatment, it will continue to treat until it is.

 Safety and Treatment Methods

-Keeping yourself, your family and your pets safe is an important concern when picking a pest control provider.
-You might also prefer a provider that uses environmentally-friendly methods.
+Safety is an important consideration when deciding on a pest control provider.
+You might also prefer a provider who uses more natural, eco-friendly methods.

 Safety